-PayPal, and credit and debit cards are our recommended methods for accepting payment, but you can also offer buyers other payment methods.
-To help avoid issues with a transaction, we don't recommend accepting cash unless a buyer is paying on pickup.
+Credit cards, debit cards, and PayPal are our recommended methods for accepting payment, but you can also offer buyers other payment methods.
+To help avoid issues with a transaction, we don’t recommend accepting cash unless the buyer is paying on pickup.

 How to avoid payment issues